 ‘I don’t know.
 Perhaps he had to get that bag to the shops quickly.
 It was one of those bags, wasn’t it?’

 ‘Yes.
 I believe it was Ikea, Mavis.
 And we will go one day.
 If we can find it.
 Anyway, I expect the police will be along in a minute.
-They will be able to sort things out.
-His car did take a bit of a knock though didn’t it?
+They will sort things out.
+His car took a bit of a knock though, didn’t it?
 They don’t make them like they used to.’

-Matt and Flavia are in Café Baba, a small establishment run by a Moroccan family down a discreet alleyway, away from the main shopping centre.
-They have gone there to get away from the hubbub while they take stock of their situation.
-Matt is feeling inside the bag.
-What can possibly account for it’s weight?
+Matt and Laura are in Café Baba, a small establishment run by a Moroccan family down a discreet alley, away from the main shopping centre.
+They have gone there to get away from the hubbub and to take stock of their situation.
+Matt feels inside the bag.
+What can possibly account for its weight?

 ‘I think it might be changing shape,’ he says.

-‘You mean like it’s alive?’ says Flavia, nervously.
+‘You mean like it’s alive?’ says Laura, nervously.

 ‘Kind of. …… Not exactly. …… I don’t know.
 Have a feel.’

 ‘No, thankyou!
-I’ll take your word for it,’ says Flavia, with a grimace.
+I’ll take your word for it,’ says Laura, grimacing.
 ‘Look Matt!
 Enough is enough.
-We’ve got to get rid of it.’
+We have to get rid of it.’

 ‘Can we not?
 Why’s that?’

-‘Don’t you think they might find us a little suspicious, handing in a blue Ikea bag with an invisible object inside.
+‘Don’t you think they might find us a little suspicious, handing in a blue Ikea bag with an invisible object inside?
 A heavy invisible object that keeps changing shape, no less.
-I really don’t think they Sergeant Rozzer would be likely to understand.
+I really don’t think they would be likely to understand.
 A man handed it to my wife in the street.
-No she hadn’t seen him before.
-No we did not get a look at his face, he was wearing a balaclava.
-They would detain us as aliens or something.
-We would probably be locked up forever in a secure institution.’
+No, she hadn’t seen him before.
+No, we did not get a look at his face.
+He was wearing a balaclava.
+They would detain us as aliens or something.’

 ‘I suppose so, but that seems a bit irresponsible.’